KalciferKandari/blender_remap/readme.md

 - MESH: Safely deletes an object and its data.
     - **Note** The object will still be deleted even if it is part of a group, but not if that group has DupliGroups created from it.
     - **Note**: If the object being deleted is the last user of a material, that material will be deleted.
-- Material: Safely deletes a material and the material slot it was in.
+- MATERIAL: Safely deletes a material and the material slot it was in.
     - **Note**: If a material has been created in the current file and not saved, it will be deleted even though if the file was saved it wouldn't be.

 #### Usage

-- Make a copy of the project folder, very important.
+- **Make a copy of the project folder, very important.**
 - Close all Blender windows, all of them.
 - Open the '.blend' file where the script will be run using 'blender file_name.blend'.
 - Do not mess-up the project path, that could be bad.